 When Jay arrived at the National Training Center, I was happy to see him again.

 Life has a funny way of timing things.
-Coincidentally, our daughters were born a day and one room apart in the same hospital ward.
+Coincidentally, our daughters were born a day and a room apart in the same hospital ward.

 During my last year of military service in the 11th Armored Cavalry Regiment, I was thrilled to learn that Jay would command Echo Troop, Alpha Troop’s sister company, where I had served as an executive officer.